 What exactly is hindering the application of AI in real world robotics?
 Where does the gap in performance between simulated and real robots come from?

-The paper [Cho21U] gives a good overview of the current state of the art and problems.
+[Cho21U] gives a good overview of the current state of the art and problems.
 Among them, we found most interesting:

 - Need for large collaborations: Simulators are inherently multidisciplinary, and as such it is more difficult to assemble a group of engineers with the right skills within the same company or organization.